Making One Income Stretch: A Single-Parent Money Guide

 Start with the money leaving quietly: subscriptions you forgot, delivery fees that became a habit, insurance that renewed itself with a tiny little smirk, apps the kids used once and abandoned.

-Then look for swaps that do not steal the good parts of life.
+Then look for swaps that don’t steal the good parts of life.
 Library books instead of buying every title.
 Second-hand uniform where nobody will notice.
 Batch-cooked pasta sauce for the night you know future-you will want takeaway.
 A snack shelf that saves you from emergency corner-shop prices.

-Notebook budget and household bills on a table for one-income family planning
+A notebook budget and household bills laid out on a table for one-income family planning

 Watch the guilt tax